 - The ghostly figure of a woman has been seen walking the Castle Mound.
-The murderer Mary Blandy was executed at the castle in 1752, and its her ghost that people believe to have seen in the area where she would have been hanged.
+The murderer Mary Blandy was executed at the castle in 1752, and it’s her ghost that people have believed to have seen in the area where she would have been hanged.

 - Disembodied footsteps are often heard around the prison wing corridor.

 Oxford Castle History